ucsb-cs48/w19/_project/rules.md

 Ultimately, the decision about whether a team member is in good standing lies with the instructor.
 However, the instructor will use the norms, and communication processes established by the team, as well as its own documented efforts to resolve the matter, in making a final determination.

+A team member that is not in good standing with their team will receive a reduced grade, or a zero for the project portion of their final grade.
+Note that a zero on the project portion guarantees a failing grade in the course.

 # A special note about plagiarism:

 All work that you submit must be entirely your own, or its origin must be properly credited.
 In other words, it is okay to borrow an idea from somewhere, but only if you tell us so.
 (Of course, if you borrow a substantial part of your design, your grade may be affected.)

 Plagiarism is a very serious offense, and we are obligated to spend some effort trying to find it.
 If we detect it, the offending group's grade will be reduced by at least 40 percent even for minor infractions.
 For anything other than a minor infraction, the grade will be zero, and the students' behavior will be reported to the appropriate university authorities.
 According to university guidelines, "any act of academic dishonesty ... is unacceptable and will be met with disciplinary action".

 Credits:
 * Updated December 27, 2018, P. Conrad.
-* Based on previous CS48 course material provided by C. Michael Costanzo and Chandra Krinz.
+* Based on previous CS48 course material from  provided by C. Michael Costanzo and Chandra Krinz.